MinhHuynh2307/data-pipeline-e-commerce/README.md

 ## Overview
 This data pipeline processes and analyzes e-commerce transaction data to generate business insights.
 The pipeline is built using Dagster, a data orchestration framework, and DuckDB for data processing and storage.
 ## Architecture
-The pipeline follows a three-stage ETL (Extract, Transform, Load) process:
+The pipeline follows a three-stage processes:
 1. **Ingestion**: Raw data is loaded from CSV files into DuckDB tables
 2. **Cleaning**: Data is validated and cleaned to ensure quality
 3. **Analysis**: Business metrics are calculated and made available for reporting